icreated/portal-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You are redirected to login page.
 To get started fill in the form with: gardenusr/GardenUser

+Run `ng test` for testing.
+Services, components, pipes have corresponding specs with Jasmine & Karma.

+Run `ng lint` to check if the code is clean.

 ## Contributing